'Giants Of The Monsoon Forest' Explores The Lives Of Working Elephants In Asia

 What Shell terms the "interspecies alliance" between elephant and people at first sounds intriguing.
 "By associating themselves with these humans and their forest-based economy," Shell writes, "Asian elephants boost their own likelihood of inhabiting the sort of landscape in which they tend to be healthiest and happiest," a landscape that "zoos and fenced parks cannot replicate."
 In an era of increasing acknowledgment that zoo life is physically and emotionally harsh for elephants, that sounds pretty good.

 Then slowly, the reality becomes clear.
-These are wild elephants who are forcibly captured, including by a method called mela shekar.
-The fandi or elephant-catching expert rides an elephant who specializes in this work.
-The goal is to lasso a wild elephant, who may "crash into the forest in an attempt to escape."
+These are wild elephants that are forcibly captured, including by a method called mela shekar.
+The fandi or elephant-catching expert rides an elephant that specializes in this work.
+The goal is to lasso a wild elephant that may "crash into the forest in an attempt to escape."
 This trauma happens to calves as well as adults, because babies are easier to capture and "can provide more decades of service."

 During captures of infants, the mother may fight fiercely and the calf experience serious psychological upset.
 Shell dryly notes, "The breaking up of elephant families is in fact the major disadvantage of the mela shekar capturing method."
 This situation might better be termed a catastrophe for elephants, whose lives revolve around their families.

 The supposed freedom at night in the forest is actually not quite so free, either — the animals must wear fettering chains that bind the elephant's two forelegs the entire time.
 Logging elephants' tusks are trimmed down to about a foot, the better for the animals to hoist logs.
 "The trimmed tusks also provided some supplement income," Shell reports.
-Some mahouts, greedy for more ivory profits, have trimmed the tusk "right right down to the nerve, which then became infected."
-A tool called an ankus may be used to strike an elephant who needs disciplining.
+Some mahouts, greedy for more ivory profits, have trimmed the tusk "right down to the nerve, which then became infected."
+A tool called an ankus may be used to strike an elephant that needs to be disciplined.

 I don't mean to suggest that Shell is indifferent to this brutality.
 He meets, admires, and sometimes rides individual elephants with evident appreciation, as when bull Air Singh demonstrates, with striking powers of creative reasoning, step-by-step solutions for how to maneuver logs in a complicated work task.